Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Scallop shells bear distinct and concentric annual growth rings.
 The shells also bear numerous regularly occurring concentric striae 0.1-0.3 mm apart which are also used to age the scallops (Mason, 1957).
 Minchin (2003) stated that it took between three and six years to attain 11 cm in shell length.
 The Minimum Landing Size (MLS) for this species in Britain and Ireland is 10-11 cm (depending on area) and growth to this size is usually achieved within four years (Brand et al., 1991).

-Embedded among the bases of the sensory tentacles around the edge of the mantle are numerous tiny eyes (Mason, 1983).
-The eyes are a blue green colour no more than ca 1.5 mm in diameter.
+Eyes.
+Numerous tiny eyes are embedded among the bases of the sensory tentacles around the edge of the mantle (Mason, 1983).
+The eyes are blue-green in colour and no more than ca 1.5 mm in diameter.
 The eyes bear a superficial resemblance to the camera eyes of vertebrates and have a highly specialized retina (Wilkens, 1991).
 Light has both inhibitory and excitatory effects and scallops will swim, orient themselves or close their shell in response to shadows or movement (Wilkens, 1991).

-Campbell et al. (2001) reported that, in July 1999, the Amnesic Shellfish Poisoning toxin, Domoic Acid (DA), was found in Pecten maximus at levels exceeding the regulatory limit of 20 µg DA / gram across large areas of northern and western Scotland.
+Public health.
+Campbell et al. (2001) reported that, in July 1999, the Amnesic Shellfish Poisoning toxin, Domoic Acid (DA), was found in Pecten maximus at levels exceeding the regulatory limit of 20 µg DA/gm across large areas of northern and western Scotland.
 The risk of human illness resulting from consuming toxic scallops is, according to Shumway & Cembella (1993, cited in Campbell et al., 2001), a significant threat to both public health and the shellfish industry.

 Biological zone preferences | Lower circalittoral, Lower infralittoral, Upper circalittoral |